 If transferring from another Paul Mitchell School, a maximum of 1000 hours will be accepted.
 All cosmetology transfer students must complete a minimum of 500 hours.
-All hours will be accepted for those students who transfer between the Paul Mitchell The School Chicago campus and the Paul Mitchell the School Lombard campus.

 Cosmetology students transferring from a non-Paul Mitchell School.

 All cosmetology transfer students must complete a minimum of 1000 hours.
 A maximum of 500 hours in the 1500 hour program and 500 hours in the 1600 hour program will be accepted.
 To determine how many transfer hours the school accepts is based on passing a practical and written test and what is allowed by state board.
 All cosmetology transfer students must complete a minimum of 1000 hours.